Ariamb/steamfavs/README.md

 **Overall info**:

-Time spent: around 14 hours (5 of which were spent repurposing, tweaking and beautifying code)
+Time spent: around 16 hours (5 of which were spent repurposing, tweaking and beautifying code, plus one hour spent on this readme file)
 - Using NPM as packet manager;
 - Using Express for routing;
 - Using SQLite3 for database;